-If you use the deinstall.bat command located in an Oracle home, then the deinstallation tool writes log files in the C:\Program Files\Oracle\Inventory \logs directory.
+If you use the deinstall.bat command located in an Oracle home, then the deinstall writes log files in the C:\Program Files\Oracle\Inventory\logs directory.

 If you are using the deinstall.bat command to remove the last Oracle home installed on the server, then the log files are written to the current user's home directory.
-For example, if you are logged in as the domain user RACDBA\dbal, then the log files are stored in the directory C:\Users\dbal.RACDBA\logs.
+For example, if you are logged in as the domain user RACDBA\dba1, then the log files are stored in the directory C:\Users\dba1.RACDBA\logs.

-7.3.3 Using the Deinstallation Tool to Remove Oracle RAC
+7.6 Using the Deinstallation Tool to Remove Oracle RAC